nosana-ci/docs.nosana.io/docs/nodes/testgrid-windows.md

-# Windows: Incentivized GPU Test Grid
+# Windows - GPU Nosana Node
 ## Install Ubuntu 22.02 on WSL2
 If you are using Windows, you have to setup Ubuntu 22.04 on WSL2. **Ubuntu 20.04 won't work on WSL2** Follow this tutorial on how to install WSL and run Ubuntu 22.04: